athrane/emeritus-agent/README.md

 ## Usage

+### BDI Agent Simulation

-To run the script, open the terminal in your Codespace and execute the following command:
+To run the agent simulation, open the terminal in your Codespace and execute the following command:

 ```sh
 npm start